seattlecraig/EnhancedCompass/readme.md

 ### For Players

 - **No More Getting Lost** - Always know exactly how far away your target is
-- **Save Time** - Find structures quickly instead of wandering aimlessly
+- **Save Time** - Find structures and biomes quickly instead of wandering aimlessly
 - **Explore Efficiently** - Use "anything" mode for random exploration
+- **Find Rare Biomes** - Easily locate cherry groves, mushroom fields, and more
 - **Persistent Targets** - Your compass remembers where you were going
 - **Easy to Use** - Simple commands with tab completion

 ### For Server Owners

-- **Balanced Gameplay** - Disable rare structures to maintain challenge
+- **Balanced Gameplay** - Disable rare structures or biomes to maintain challenge
 - **Flexible Configuration** - Control everything via simple config file
 - **Performance Friendly** - Minimal server impact, efficient code
 - **Zero Dependencies** - No external plugins required